This post contains affiliate links to recommended products used in this recipe.

 I’m so excited to share this post with you because today is the day that my sweet friend Maggie’s book, The Natural Colors Cookbook, is released!
 You may have noticed the beautiful gauzy textiles I use in my food photography, and if you scroll to the end of each blog post you’ll often find Nade Studio listed under my “Prop Love” shout-outs.
 Maggie is the creative force behind Nade Studio, a talented and knowledgeable natural dyer and textile artist.
 The Natural Colors Cookbook is a how-to guide for creating natural dyes in your home kitchen using foods and plants, and many times focusing on the parts destined for your compost bin.
-Take avocado skins and pits for instance, they make a beautiful light pink dye.
+Take avocado skins and pits, for instance, they make a beautiful light pink dye.

 To celebrate the release of her book, Maggie invited me to take part in her Food Waste Party, where a group of us food bloggers create a recipe from one of the many foods found in her book that can also be used to create a natural dye.
 I chose black beans, which dyed the gauze pictured a pale blue-grey color.

 These nachos were so good and {bonus!} are a little bit healthier with sweet potatoes instead of chips.
 I hope you give them a try and please let me know what you think if you do.
 As always I love seeing your creations!
-If you make or are inspired by any of my recipes please tag me in the photo and caption (@fareisle) and use #fareisle so I can see them and share on my insta stories!
+If you make or are inspired by any of my recipes please tag me in the photo and caption (@fareisle) and use #fareisle so I can see them and share on my Instagram stories!

-Oh, and be sure follow Maggie on Instagram for natural dye and textile inspiration, as well as beautiful food!
+Oh, and be sure to follow Maggie on Instagram for natural dye and textile inspiration, as well as beautiful food!

 Vegan Black Bean Sweet Potato Nachos